 A fantastic opportunity has arisen for a Digital Support Officer to join Suffolk Constabulary.
-Working within the Crime Safeguarding and Incident Management Command, the successful post holder will support frontline detectives in the Crime Safeguarding and Incident Management command countywide.
+The successful post holder will work alongside frontline detectives in the Crime, Safeguarding and Incident Management command.

-This exciting new and modern role has been created in response to the proliferation of digital technology and its use and trail of evidence it leaves behind in crime.
+These exciting new and modern roles have been created in response to the proliferation of digital technology and its use and trail of evidence it leaves behind in crime.
 Almost all crimes committed have a digital element and the opportunities of digital evidence exploitation are therefore plentiful and growing at an ever increasing pace.

 The post holder will be working in modern, diverse and dynamic environments where each day will bring about a different set of challenges, playing a vital role in bringing the most dangerous criminals in our County to justice and protecting the most vulnerable members of our communities.

 Anyone who wishes to be considered for one of these posts should submit a copy of their CV along with a completed application form evidencing their suitability by answering the following 3 questions in no more than 750 words in total.